m3llington/liri-node-app/README.md

 # liri-node-app
-a command line node app
+A command line node app designed to take in user arguments, and provide information to them depending on what parameters they specified.
+This is done in node.js using the command line to accept user arguments.